-We really enjoyed this crinkle sugar cookies.
+We really enjoyed these crinkle sugar cookies.
 They are so pretty, and delicious.
-When visiting their site I had already know a little about Olive Oil but, found out some really great facts about olive oil, and information about European Olive Oils.
+When visiting their site I had already known a little about Olive Oil but, found out some really great facts about olive oil, and information about European Olive Oils.

 Why Choose European Olive Oils?

 The bond between the people and the land creating the finest extra virgin olive oil in the world goes back to 300 BC.
 Steeped in centuries of tradition.
 The expertise in growing and making of olive oil is revered.

 How do you check for authenticity?
 Read this article about POD

 - Spanish olive oil is typically golden yellow with a fruity, nutty flavor.